neemajd20/AfyaMsafiri/docs/AfyaMsafiri-For-Managers/Yellow-Fever-Certification.md

 ![alt text](../../static/img/figure3.png)
 Figure: Form for filling in details for yellow fever booking placing a book

-NB: If the “submit button” is not active – review the responses and ensure all the required fields marked with an asterisk sign (*) are completed.
+ > If the “submit button” is not active – review the responses and ensure all the required fields marked with an asterisk sign (*) are completed.!

 - Step 10: Click (√) in the declaration note and then click “complete” to save the details.

-NB: Filled details will be saved only when they see form completion notice.
-If you click “close” the information will be lost.
+ > Filled details will be saved only when they see form completion notice.
+If you click “close” the information will be lost.!

 Figure 3.2.5: Screenshot of traveler’s form completion notice (add instruction tick here)
 ![alt text](<../../static/img/completion notice3.png>)